(239) 344-8959

 Rabies Vaccinations

-Rabies Titer Test
+Rabies Titer Blood Test

 New Zealand Quarantine mandates additional vaccinations for cats and dogs entering the country.

-Cats must be vaccinated for FVRCP (Feline Viral Rhinotracheitis, Calicivirus & Panleukopenia).
+- FVRCP (Feline Viral Rhinotracheitis, Calicivirus & Panleukopenia).

-Dogs must be vaccinated for all of the following:
+Dogs must be vaccinated for:

-Required Treatments
+Other Required Treatments

 Dogs and cats must also be treated for external parasites (fleas and ticks) – once within 30 days of departure (and at least 2 weeks prior to the second treatment) and again within 2 days of departure.
 The animal must be visually inspected and found free of ticks/fleas at the time of each treatment.

-Other Blood Tests
+Other Required Blood Tests

-Cats and dogs must be kept in an environment free of any cats or dogs that show signs of infections respiratory disease for at least 21 days before travel, and they cannot show clinical signs of disease themselves when inspected.
+Cats and dogs must be kept in an environment free of any cats or dogs that show signs of infections or respiratory disease for at least 21 days before travel, and they cannot show clinical signs of disease themselves when inspected.

 Dogs also require additional blood tests besides the rabies titer test.
 The tests required for dogs include:

-• Heartworm antigen ELISA (enzyme-linked immunosorbent assay) test within 30 days prior to travel.
+- Canine heartworm (Dirofilaria immitis) - ELISA (enzyme-linked immunosorbent assay) test within 30 days prior to travel.

 If your dog has ever resided in or traveled to South Africa then they will require an additional blood test for Babesia canis using an IFA (indirect fluorescent antibody) or ELISA (enzyme-linked immunosorbent assay) test OR given one injection of imidocarb dipropionate at 7.5 mg/kg IM within 16 days prior to travel.